ESTIMATED READ TIME: 10 MIN.

 November 5, 2018 by Edwin Hernandez

-One of the most common issues I've seen Grasshopper users encounter when uploadingtheir definitions to ShapeDiver.com is "poor" rendering of their models.
+One of the most common issues I've seen Grasshopper users encounter when uploading their definitions to ShapeDiver.com is "poor" rendering of their models.
 Great online rendering depends on several factors and two of the main ones are:

-The main problem is that, on average, Grasshopper users are really good at solving geometry problems, investing lots of time into making definitions run as efficiently as possible, but when it comes to how the models actually look... well, let's say that this part also deserves some attention.
-This is understandable, given that Grasshopper itself hasn't been used all that much as a presentation tool, but with ShapeDiver.com we're trying to change this.
+2. A proper setup of the 3D file itself.
+The main problem is that, on average, Grasshopper users excel at solving geometry problems, investing significant time into making definitions run as efficiently as possible.
+However, when it comes to how the models actually look... well, let's say that this part also deserves some attention.
+This is understandable, given that Grasshopper itself hasn't been widely used as a presentation tool, but with ShapeDiver.com, we're trying to change this.

 First Impressions Last